NeelBasak/ComputerVision/README.md

 # ComputerVision

-The assignments of the project mentored for juniors.
+This repository contains **reference solutions** for weekly assignments given as part of a Computer Vision mentorship program.